AHRQ National Research Service Award (NRSA) Program

 Individual Postdoctoral Fellowship (F32)

 AHRQ supports individual students pursuing postdoctoral research training through the NRSA postdoctoral fellowship grant.
 The purpose of this training fellowship is to provide support to promising fellows with the potential to become productive, independent investigators in health services research, with a research interest in areas and priorities relevant to the mission of AHRQ.
-NRSA awards provide stipends to fellows to help defray cost-of-living expense, funds towards tuition and fees, and an Institutional Allowance to help defray fellowship expenses such as health insurance, research supplies, equipment, books, and travel to scientific meetings.
+NRSA awards provide stipends, funds toward tuition and fees, and an Institutional Allowance to help defray fellowship expenses such as health insurance, research supplies, equipment, books, and travel to scientific meetings.

 Eligibility and Requirements*

-- Institution is any of the following: public or non-profit private institution (such as a university, college, faith-based or community-based organization), units of local or State government, eligible agencies of the Federal Government, and Indian/Native American Tribal Government or Designated Organizations.
+- Institution is any of the following: public or non-profit privant institution (such as a university, college, faith-based or community-based organization), units of local or State government, eligible agencies of the Federal Government, and Indian/Native Americal Tribal Government or Designated Organizations.
 Awards may only be made to U.S. domestic institutions.

 Before submitting a fellowship application, the applicant fellow must identify the following:

-- Sponsor (also called mentor or supervisor) who will supervise the training and research experience.
+- Sponsor (also called mentor) who will supervise the training and research experience.

 - Sponsoring institution with appropriate staff and facilities available on site to provide a suitable environment for performing high-quality research training and be demonstrably committed to research training in the particular program proposed by the applicant.